 Bundelkhand, a drought-prone region in India, specially known for pulses hub, faces significant climate variability, marked by extreme temperatures, unpredictable rainfall, and water scarcity.
 Women in Bundelkhand are actively involved in various agricultural activities such as sowing, weeding, harvesting, and post-harvest processing.
 Despite challenging environmental and socio-economic conditions, they contribute significantly to farming and household sustainability.
 In many cases, especially where male migration is high due to lack of local employment, women become the primary agricultural laborers and caretakers of the land.
 Often, where men move away to find work because no jobs exist locally, women become responsible for both farming and further care for the land.
 Apart from field duties, women are responsible for livestock, look for fuel and water and tend to the routine tasks inside the home.
 Still, most people farm on their own village land or land someone else owns, without money, land, education or technical help.
 The importance of women to food security and local livelihoods is ignored by certain cultural traditions, despite their useful role.

 Agriculture is the main occupation and lifeline of Bundelkhand region of Uttar Pradesh.
 Here women play a critical and potentially transformative role in agricultural growth in multiple directions like production of crops, rearing of animals, care and management of physical & natural resources as well as family matter, but they face persistent obstacles and economic constraints limiting further inclusion in agriculture as well as the recognition and acceptance of women are not found in Bundeli society (Bhardwaj, et. al., 2023).
 Many studies have looked at the ways in which men and women respond to climate change and risks.
 They make clear that women are usually harmed more by climate change than men (Habtezion 2013; Goh2012).
-The divergent roles between men and women in farming lead to differences in response to climate change and inform how best to assist them (Murage 2015; Khanetal.2016).
+The divergent roles between men and women in farming lead to differences in response to climate change and inform how best to assist them (Murage, 2015; Khanetal, 2016).
 A comprehensive approach that amalgamates financial, educational, institutional, and environmental solutions is crucial for improving adaptation techniques.
 Cooperative initiatives among farmers, policy makers, academics, and extension agencies can cultivate enduring resilience, guaranteeing sustainable livelihoods and food security amidst climate variability (Yadav, et. al., 2025).

 MATERIALS AND METHODS